gabrielmcg/Docker-docs/ops/README.md

 <div class="body">

 <p class="p">The Red Hat packages required during the deployment of the solution come from two
-repositories: <code class="ph codeph">rhel-7-server-rpms </code>and <code class="ph codeph">rhel
+repositories: <code class="ph codeph">rhel-7-server-rpms </code>and <code class="ph codeph">rhel-7-server-extras-rpms</code>.
-7-server-extras-rpms</code>.
 The first repository is on the Red Hat DVD but the second is not.
 There are two options, with both options requiring a Red Hat Network account.
 Logon in your VM template using SSH with the credentials you configured for the root account and implement one of the two options below: </p>